Andrew W. Murray

-Andrew W. Murray is a British-born American evolutionary biologist known for his research on budding yeast.
+Andrew Wood Murray is a British-born American evolutionary biologist known for his research on budding yeast.
 He is the Herchel Smith Professor of Molecular Genetics and a Howard Hughes Medical Institute Professor at Harvard University.
 He was elected to the American Academy of Arts and Sciences in 2000 and to the National Academy of Sciences in 2014.
+In 2020, he was appointed as the director of the Rowland Institute at Harvard and officially retired from his position in 2026.